Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data

 $\bullet$ The deformation $\d^*X$ corresponds to an infinitesimal displacement of the boundary $\cC$ in the normal direction $f\nu$ of the background $(M, g)$.
 Thus, such deformations move the boundary $\cC$ within a fixed background metric; see Remark \ref{moveC} for a more detailed discussion of the nonlinear setting, as opposed to the linearized setting here.

-Although the deformation $h = \d^*X$ is perhaps the most natural extension of the boundary deformation $fA$ of $h^{\tT}$, it is important to note that this deformation $\d^*X$ will {\it not} be used until the later parts of the main analysis; it only appears in the proof of Theorem \ref{Direxist} relating the modified boundary data (discussed next) with the Dirichlet boundary data.
+Although the deformation $h = \d^*X$ is perhaps the most natural extension of the boundary deformation $fA$ of $h^{\tT}$, it is important to note that this deformation $\d^*X$ will {\it not} be used until the later parts of the main analysis; it only appears in the proof of Theorem \ref{Direxist} relating the shifted boundary data (discussed next) with the Dirichlet boundary data.
 Instead, the extension of the deformation $fA$ of $g_{\cC}$ to a $h$ deformation of $g$ on $M$ is done locally in coordinates without involving any components of the form $dx^1\cdot dx^{\a}$, cf.~Remark \ref{fAext} below.

-Having reduced the Dirichlet data on $\cC$ by one degree of freedom, one needs to add back another scalar degree of freedom $\eta$ with value $\eta_h$ depending on $h$, i.e.~ consider the pair \be (h_A, \eta_h), \ee (in place of the pair $(h_A, f)$ which gives back Dirichlet boundary data).
+Having reduced the Dirichlet data on $\cC$ by one degree of freedom, one needs to add back another scalar degree of freedom $\eta$ with value $\eta_h$ depending on $h$, i.e.~ consider the shifted pair \be (h_A, \eta_h), \ee in place of the pair $(h_A, f)$ which gives back Dirichlet boundary data by \eqref{equiv}.
 There are many possible choices for the scalar field $\eta$ on $\cC$.
 The interaction or relation of the choice of $\eta$ with the choice of gauge field $V'_h$ plays a crucial role in the analysis of well-posedness.
 Given the choice of harmonic gauge \eqref{harm}, an effective choice for $\eta$ is given by \be \eta_h = h(\p_t, \nu) + h(\nu,\nu) := h_{0\nu} + h_{\nu \nu}, \ee where $\nu = \nu_{\cC}$.
 Of course, the boundary data \eqref{eta} is not invariant under the gauge group $\Diff_0(M)$.
 In terms of coordinates, $\nu = \nu_{\cC}$ is extended into $M$ via coordinates, as

-The proof of well-posedness at the linearized level relies essentially on the modified boundary data \eqref{bp}-\eqref{eta}.
-Given this, the passage from well-posedness with modified boundary data to well-posedness with Dirichlet boundary data,
+The proof of well-posedness at the linearized level relies essentially on the shifted boundary data \eqref{bp}-\eqref{eta}.
+Given this, the passage from well-posedness with shifted boundary data to well-posedness with Dirichlet boundary data,